 When non-transparent FTP tunneling is used, tunnels are created from local client ports to remote servers.
-The FTP client is configured to connect to Tectia client tools for z/OS which will forward the connection to the endpoint where a Secure Shell server is running.
+The FTP client is configured to connect to Tectia Client which will forward the connection to the endpoint where a Secure Shell server is running.

-The typical use case is that Tectia client tools for z/OS is located on the same host as the FTP client; and the FTP server is on the same host as the Secure Shell server.
-However, other configurations are also supported, but it is worth noticing that the connection is encrypted only between Tectia client tools for z/OS and the Secure Shell server.
+The typical use case is that Tectia Client is located on the same host as the FTP client; and the FTP server is on the same host as the Secure Shell server.
+However, other configurations are also supported, but it is worth noticing that the connection is encrypted only between Tectia Client and the Secure Shell server.

 Non-transparent FTP tunneling can be requested on the command line, or enabled and defined in the Connection Broker configuration.
-The configured non-transparent FTP tunneling uses connection profiles, that are defined on Tectia client tools for z/OS.
+The configured non-transparent FTP tunneling uses connection profiles, that are defined on Tectia Client.

 On command-line, FTP tunneling can be used for both local and remote tunnels.
 Non-transparent FTP-tunneling is started by entering a